Tocumen International Airport: History

-The name of the airport was changed in 1981 by the military government to Omar Torrijos International Airport, in honor of the Panamanian leader who died on July 31, 1981, at the age of 52 in a plane crash in Cerro Marta, Coclesito in very bad conditions.
+The name of the airport was changed in 1981 by the military government to Omar Torrijos International Airport, in honor of the Panamanian leader who died on July 31, 1981.

 After nine years, the original name was reestablished after the fall of the dictatorship of Panama by the U.S. invasion of 1989, when the airport was seized by 82nd Airborne Division paratroopers.

 The original runway (03L/21R) is mainly used for cargo and private flights, but also as a supplement to the primary runway during peak traffic periods.
 The main runway (03R/21L) is 3050 × 45 m and is used primarily for commercial flights, the 03R direction is ILS Cat.
 I enabled.
 Until May 31, 2003, Tocumen International Airport was managed by the Civil Aeronautics Directorate (which is known today as the Civil Aeronautics Authority).
 On June 1 of that year, an innovative terminal management platform was created through Law No. 23 of January 29, 2003, which set out a regulatory framework for the management of airports and landing strips in Panama.
 This law allowed the creation of Aeropuerto Internacional de Tocumen, S.A., also referred to as Tocumen, S.A., which currently manages the terminal.
 This law is one of a number of laws that restructured the aeronautical sector in Panama to further its improvement and modernization.

-In August 2015, it was announced that Emirates would operate flights to Tocumen International Airport from Dubai starting February 2016, at which point it would have become the world's longest non-stop flight.
+In August 2015, it was announced that Emirates would operate flights to Tocumen International Airport from Dubai starting in February 2016, at which point it would have become the world's longest non-stop flight.
 In January 2016, the route was delayed due to a lack of economic opportunities for the flight.
 It has not yet been announced when the flight will begin regularly scheduled operations.
 It was planned to make the route between Tocumen International Airport and Dubai the longest flight in the world, until Emirates started flying between Dubai and Auckland.

-On 16 March 2023, Aeropuerto metro station of Panama Metro was open in the airport.
+On 16 March 2023, the Aeropuerto metro station of the Panama Metro opened at the airport.